 If it looks, smells and tastes ok, it should be fine to eat, otherwise, it’s time to toss it.

 We hope these tips will help you to reduce food waste in the office and at home.
 And remember, if you have excess or unneeded corporate catering, please feel free to contact OzHarvest on 1800 108 006.
-We hope you’ll also support this worthy cause by donating a dollar to every order you make through Order-In.
+We hope you’ll also support this worthy cause by donating a dollar to every order you make through EatFirst.
 Simply tick the donate to OzHarvest button during checkout.
 Best of all, we’ll also donate $1 every time a customer donates.
 100% of this donation goes directly to OzHarvest.

-For other tips on how to reduce food waste and also do your bit to reduce, reuse and recycle, check out this article in THE WEST AUSTRALIAN.
+For other tips on how to reduce food waste and also do your bit to reduce, reuse and recycle, check out this article in The West Australian.